dgaydukov/nodejs-blockchain/mining-farm.md

 * For buying video card, we use [smart contract](https://www.ethereum.org/greeter).
 Of course you can get cash and buy video card by yourself, but really, smart contracts are more interesting:)

+## Farm Description

+System learns to choose the most profitable crypto currency and mine it for some time.
+The more less time for mining, the more accurate profit forecast and prices & currency risks, but more higher commission percent on selling mined currency.
+Time of mining can be limited.
+Limit determined by the ratio of mining farm to currency risk.
+Switching from one currency to another has some price, that goes down with time.
+Also with time grows probability of real mining profit from expected, forecasting reassess and system can make decision.

 ## Technology used